 Do you feel that cooking Thanksgiving dinner for a small group or just you and your partner doesn't count?
 It's time to rethink that sentiment.
 Small Thanksgiving dinners can be warm and wonderful.
 The tips below will help you combine tradition and simplicity.
-And remember, you can prepare a small Thanksgiving dinner without spending more money, time, or energy than a regular meal at home.
-So don't waste your money on dinner reservations at a fancy, expensive restaurant.
-Instead,... give these small Thanksgiving dinner ideas a try.
+Remember, you can prepare a small Thanksgiving dinner without spending more money, time, or energy than a regular meal at home.
+Don't waste your money on dinner reservations at a fancy, expensive restaurant.
+Instead, give these... small Thanksgiving dinner ideas a try.

 01 of 05

 A small guest list is no reason to set a bland place setting.
 Pull out the candlesticks and pick up a bouquet of fresh flowers.
 A festive table setting or eye-catching centerpiece will make any meal feel special.

 One of the best parts of a small Thanksgiving is you don't have to buy a huge turkey that takes an entire day to cook.
 Consider buying a small turkey breast that you can prepare in the crock pot, or even turkey cutlets.
 Thanksgiving leftovers can also be frozen and enjoyed at a later date.
 It's even possible to purchase a fully prepared turkey that goes right in your oven!